Go to content Go to main navigation

 Description

-What is it like for a composer to experience hearing loss?
-Such was the question I tried to answer by composing this sextet in homage to Beethoven.
-My starting point was a vision of Beethoven prisoner of his own body - an infinite prison, bath immense and oppressive.
-This inner world, which I imagined to be the mind of the composer without any auditory contact with the outer world, reminded me of Piranesi 's etchings.
-Carcere Oscura (1743) serves as a prelude to the Carceri d'Invenzione ('Imaginary Prisons') series, the artist 's masterpiece.
-The monumental character of Piranesi 's prison environment gives it a fan tas tic dimension.
-Yet for ail its immensity, it is an eternally confined, inhuman and therefore horrifying space.
-In the words of Marguerite Yourcenar, Piranesi's Carceri evoke "an artificial world that is nevertheless real in a sinister way, claustrophobie yet megalomaniacal, (and) brings to mind the world in which modem humanity seems to lock itselfup more and more each day."
-The famous opening motif of Beethoven 's Fifth Symphony runs throughout the piece - most often at a frantic pace, as if desperately running through an ever-changing labyrinth, looking for a way out, for salace, for a gleam of light.
-Although the setting may vary dramatically, the sense of urgency is rare/y absent from the musical discourse in which, litt le by litt le, the accordion manages to gain independence from the dense, compact texture of the string ensemble.
-With the emergence of a new cell from the second theme of the Fifth Symphony, calm settles in progressive/y.
-Panic subsides, the music becomes more jluctuating and meditative: it is lime for Beethoven to turn inward and find other strategies to cape with hearing loss.
-Then ail of a sudden, the frenetic pulse is omnipresent again, as if Beethoven had become aware of his ability to transcend himself and could not wait to get back to work.
-At this point, rage is no longer synonymous with despair but rather with eagerness.
-Carried by the obsessive hammering of the Fifth Symphony motif, the accordion seems to be dashing toward the way out of the labyrinth, like Beethoven rushing to work on his future masterpieces.
-Freeing himself from his inner prison, the composer will forever remain an example of the human ability to overcome the trials of life.
+What can hearing loss mean for a composer?
+This is the question I tried to answer by composing this sextet, written in homage to Beethoven.
+The image of Beethoven imprisoned in his own body was the starting point for this piece.
+A prison of Dantesque proportions, both immense and oppressive.
+This inner world, which I imagine to be the mind of a Beethoven without auditory contact with the outside world, reminded me of Piranesi's engravings.
+Carcere Oscura, created in 1743, constitutes a prelude to the cycle of Carceri d'Invenzione, the artist's masterpiece.
+This prison universe has a fantastic aspect due to its monumental character.
+It nevertheless remains forever closed, inhuman, and therefore terribly frightening.
+In the words of Marguerite Yourcenar, the Carceri evoke a "fictitious world, yet sinisterly real, claustrophobic, yet megalomaniac (which) is not without reminding us of the one where!
+“Modern humanity is closing itself off more and more every day.”
+The famous opening motif of Beethoven’s Fifth Symphony runs through the entire piece.
+Its treatment is most often frenetic, as if he seemed to be running desperately through a constantly evolving labyrinth in search of an exit, a comfort, a glimmer of light.
+Although the setting changes considerably, the sense of urgency rarely leaves a discourse in which the accordion gradually manages to gain its independence from a very dense and compact string ensemble.
+After the appearance of a new cell from the second theme of the Fifth Symphony, calm gradually appears, all traces of panic disappear, the music becomes more floating and meditative: it is time for Beethoven to go within himself, to seek other paths to find the strength to overcome the ordeal of his deafness.
+Suddenly, the frenetic pulse becomes omnipresent again, as if Beethoven had become aware of his capacity to transcend and was eager to get back to work.
+Rage here is no longer synonymous with despair, but with impatience.
+The accordion, carried by obsessive strings hammering out the motif of the Fifth Symphony, seems to be hurtling towards the exit of the labyrinth, like Beethoven towards his future masterpieces.
+The composer triumphed over his prison and will forever remain for us an example of the human capacity to surpass oneself during the trials of Life.